 Overview of replication and extension

-Thaler’s (1999) review paper covered a long list of classic mental accounting experiments, and the current replication focused on 17 of them.
-For each of the replication problems, we largely followed the original experimental design and only changed the questions to make them up-to-date and suitable for our targeted participants.
-Meanwhile, we also conducted four extensions on Thaler’s (1999) predictions to test more mental accounting effects.
+Thaler’s (1999) review paper covered a long list of classic mental accounting problems, and we focused on 17 of those.
+For each of the replication problems, we followed the original experimental design with minor adjustments needed to update those to current times make those suitable for our target sample.
+We summarized the minor changes we made in Table 8.
+We then added four additional experiments to examine predictions that Thaler made that were not reviewed with supporting empirical evidence.

 Pre-registration and open-science

+[Note: Written in past tense as a simulation for the final manuscript, but no pre-registration has taken part yet, and will only be completed after RR Stage 1 IPA.]

-We first pre-registered the study on the Open Science Framework (OSF) and data collection was launched later in March.
-Pre-registrations, power analyses, and all materials used in these experiments are available in the supplementary materials.
-We pre-registered and provided all materials, data, code for all studies on OSF: https://osf.io/v7fbj/
+We first pre-registered the study on the Open Science Framework (OSF) and data collection was launched later.
+Pre-registrations, power analyses, and all materials used in these problems are available in the supplementary materials.
+We pre-registered and provided all materials, data, code for all studies on OSF: https://osf.io/v7fbj/ .
 We also provided further open-science details and disclosures in the supplementary materials section “Open-science Disclosures”.
 All measures, manipulations, exclusions conducted for this investigation are reported, all studies were pre-registered with power analyses reported in the supplementary materials section “Power analysis of original study effect to assess required sample for replication”, and data collection was completed before analyses.

+Table 3

+Extension: Summary of predictions made by Thaler (1999) that had no reviewed supporting evidence